DJAnderson07/2_tidy_data/index.md

 ## Agenda
 * Introduce the tidyverse
 * Introduce the concept of tidy data
-* Tidy a simple dataset together
+* Tidy a simple dataset together with `tidyr`
-* Discuss why tidy data are useful (particularly when used within the tidyverse)
-* Overview packages in the tidyverse
+* Summarize and transform tidy data with `dplyr`
+* Fit a few models and look at some extensions (the `broom` package)
+* Lab (which we probably won't get to, but you can work on it on your own later if you want)

 ---- &twocol
 ## tidyverse (briefly)